idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [Google Translation Toolkit](https://translate.google.com/toolkit) is a web application that integrates Google Translate suggestions.
 With the Google Translator Toolkit, translators can organize their work and use shared translations, glossaries and translation memories.

 Be sure to add the Chrome extension [Google Translator Toolkit Booster](https://chrome.google.com/webstore/detail/google-translator-toolkit/pjankaakojbendjaejlcnpgeldmfpjed?hl=en).
-GTT Booster improves on Google Translator Toolkit by transforming the experience into something more similar to a industry CAT tool.
+GTT Booster improves on Google Translator Toolkit by transforming the experience into something more similar to an industry CAT tool.

 **Supported formats**: [Supported file formats & size limits](https://support.google.com/translatortoolkit/answer/6306382?hl=en).
 **Support and manual:** [Translator Toolkit Help](https://support.google.com/translatortoolkit#topic=6306364).